stephank/yarn-plugin-nixify/README.md

 - Preloading of your Yarn cache into the Nix store, speeding up local `nix-build`.

+- Automatically keeps your Nix expression up-to-date as you `yarn add` / `yarn remove` dependencies.

 - **No Nix installation required** for the plugin itself, so it should be safe to add to your project even if some developers don't use Nix.